 The situation in this field changed significantly in 2004 when the SEEDNet (South East European Development Network on Plant Genetic Resources) project implementation began.
 This support significantly strengthened technical and human capacities related for the collection, preservation, and study of plant genetic resources.
 Thanks to the financial support of the SEEDNet project, a modern gene bank was founded at the Biotechnical Faculty in Podgorica in 2004.

-Montenegrin plant gene bank (MGB) has all the equipment necessary for cleaning, drying, and packaging of seeds, the determination of moisture content, and for ensuring cleanliness and health of seeds and labeling of samples.
+Montenegrin plant gene bank (MGB) has all the equipment necessary for cleaning, drying, and packaging of seeds, the determination of moisture content, and for ensuring cleanliness and health of seeds and labelling of samples.
 Additionally, it is equipped for long-term storage of seeds (-20°C) and active collections storage (4°C).
 Furthermore, tissue culture and molecular identification laboratories were established.
 Activities on inventory, morphological characterization, regeneration, and genetic identification of indigenous species/varieties were significantly revived, and field fruit collections were enhanced.
 The Montenegrin gene bank includes eight very valuable field collections of fruit trees and Vitis: olive, fig, and pomegranate in the Center for Subtropical Cultures in Bar, and plums, pears, apple, cherries, in the Center for Continental Fruit, medicinal and aromatic plants in Bijelo Polje.

 The Montenegrin Gene Bank has one of the richest collections of domestic, domesticated and introduced Vitis cultivars in the Balkans (this collection is under the auspices of the Centre for Viticulture, Wine and Fruit of the Biotechnical Faculty in Podgorica).
 It was created from an old collection that was built in the period since 1956 until 1960, and has been successively maintained to date.
 The old collection had over 500 varieties, but a significant number has been lost.
-During relocation of collections, carried out in in 2002, 408 accessions Vitis cultivars were determined.
+During relocation of collections, carried out in 2002, 408 accessions Vitis cultivars were determined.

 Montenegro, despite its small size, has a relatively large number of populations / breeds of farm animals.
 Busha breed is the only autochthonous or local cattle breed in Montenegro..